• Skip to primary navigation

 Keto Stuffed Mushrooms

-Jump to Recipe Jump to Video Print Recipe
+Jump to Recipe Review Recipe

 Ingredients

 • Cream cheese: This is the base of the filling.
-Reduced-fat cream cheese works if that's what you have on hand, but I do recommend using full-fat cream cheese for the best flavor and texture.
+Reduced-fat cream cheese works if that's what you have on hand, but I recommend using full-fat cream cheese for the best flavor and texture.

 Variations

-Recipe FAQs
+Recipe Tips

 Serving Suggestions

-These tasty mushrooms make a great appetizer, although I often make them for my family as a side dish.
+These mushrooms make a great appetizer, although I often make them for my family as a side dish.
+In fact, they are so good and so filling that sometimes I make them as my entire lunch!

 Recipe Card

-4.98 from 41 votes
+5 from 5 votes

 Prep Time20 minutes mins